Axelph237/Vega-Sector/- resources/Misc Ideas.md

 For every failed point on the `Stability` check, the item is throw 5 feet farther from its intended destination (where determined by GM).

 **Explosives**
-Explosive weapons deal damage differently.
-The number of dice an explosive weapon's `Power` has is proportionate to its area of affect. i.e. if their `Power` is `3d4`, it has a total area of affect of a 10 ((3 dice * 5 feet) - 5 feet for the directly hit square) foot radius.
+Explosive weapons resolve damage differently from other weapons.
+The number of dice an explosive weapon's `Power` has is proportionate to its area of affect. i.e. if its `Power` is `3d4`, it has a total area of affect of a 10 ((3 dice * 5 feet) - 5 feet for the directly hit square) foot radius.

 Damage is resolved as follows: for every 5 feet away a creature is, it takes one less dice of damage.